Similar Deals Today

-Never let the Lenovo ThinkPad Edge E545‘s nice looks fool you.
+Never let the Lenovo ThinkPad E545 with its nice looks fool you.
 Apart from its solid build quality, this 15-inch desktop replacement is done with a soft-touch finish and carries a very affordable price, and of course, a few features we all didn’t expect to find on a budget laptop.
 Any computer geek will tell you it’s not always that you bump into features such as dual video outputs and a DVD burner on a budget laptop.
 What’s more, it comes with 8GB RAM and is powered by AMD A6 processor that delivers enough power to run basic home-productivity and light office apps.

 On the downside, you don’t get lots of storage space on the Lenovo Thinkpad E545, and my guess is right few people are OK with 320GB hard drive, though the other features are superb.
 The battery life is mediocre, for basic home and office use its quite OK, but for power users you must look elsewhere.
 For a few dollars more, you can get more storage and better all-round performance in the Editor’s Choice budget desktop replacement laptop, the Dell Inspiron i5748-2143sLV Non-Touch.

-On graphics, the Lenovo E545 screen has a maximum resolution of 1,366 by 768, the 15.6-inch screen can’t display 1080p videos, but delivers bold and nicely detailed 720p pictures at decent viewing angles.
+On graphics, the Lenovo Thinkpad E545 screen has a maximum resolution of 1,366 by 768, the 15.6-inch screen can’t display 1080p videos, but delivers bold and nicely detailed 720p pictures at decent viewing angles.
 The display’s matte coating is non-reflective too.
 The spacious keyboard features the same slightly curved keys used on the Lenovo Z40, and they, too, are responsive and comfortable to type on.